npip99/cs-wiki/bash.md

 - Path of the executable to actually execute
 - Arguments to the executable
 - Environment variables
-- Data from file descriptors
+- A list of file descriptors

-And all commands will output:
+And all commands will return:
-- Data to file descriptors
 - A 32bit integer return code

 And we'll be talking about what all of those input/outputs mean and how to modify them via bash.

-Of course, commands can also render to the screen, open a VM, play audio, restart your computer, etc. But we won't count that as input/output from the operating system's point of view for that process.
+Of course, Linux commands can also render to the screen, open a VM, play audio, restart your computer, etc. But we won't count that as input/output from the operating system's point of view for that process.
 Instead, that's just what the program happens to be doing to your computer while its running.

 ### Arguments and return code